 Finasteride, also known as Propecia, was the second hair loss drug to receive FDA approval.

-However, unlike minoxidil, the way in which finasteride works is clear.
+However, unlike minoxidil, how finasteride works is clear.

 Finasteride is a 5-alpha-reductase type II inhibitor that promotes hair growth by reducing the levels of DHT in the scalp (19).
 This is why finasteride is so effective in treating men with AGA.